ljchuello/ZeroSSL.API/README.md

 // First step is to instantiate the client and set the API key.
 ZeroSslClient zeroSslClient = new ZeroSslClient("apiKey"));

-// Domain to which the certificate will be added string domain = "text.deployrise.com";

 // We create the AsymmetricCipherKeyPair object that will generate the private and public key AsymmetricCipherKeyPair asymmetricCipherKeyPair = zeroSslClient.Tools.GenerateRsaKeyPair();

 // Then we proceed to create the certificate.
 If everything is correct, it will return an object of type Certificate Certificate certificate = await zeroSslClient.Certificate.Create(domain, asymmetricCipherKeyPair);

+// Once the certificate is created, it's essential to store the private key used in its generation.
+This will be necessary later for publishing the certificate. string privateKey = zeroSslClient.Tools.GetPrivateKeyAsString(asymmetricCipherKeyPair.Private);
 ```
 ---